Azure/ARO-HCP/tooling/azure-automation/resources-cleanup/README.md

 ## About
-The resources_cleanup.py Python script is inteded to be used in [Azure Automation](https://learn.microsoft.com/en-us/azure/automation/overview) in order to automatically clean up resource groups of the [ARO Hosted Control Planes (EA Subscription 1)](https://portal.azure.com/#@redhat0.onmicrosoft.com/resource/subscriptions/1d3378d3-5a3f-4712-85a1-2485495dfc4b/overview) to keep just the minimum resources needed.
+The resources_cleanup.py Python script is intended to be used in [Azure Automation](https://learn.microsoft.com/en-us/azure/automation/overview) in order to automatically clean up resource groups of the [ARO Hosted Control Planes (EA Subscription 1)](https://portal.azure.com/#@redhat0.onmicrosoft.com/resource/subscriptions/1d3378d3-5a3f-4712-85a1-2485495dfc4b/overview) to keep just the minimum resources needed.

 ## What does the script do?
 The flowchart folder contains a flowchart with details about what the script does.
-It basically iterates over all the resource groups of the subscription and deletes those that satisify some conditions, skipping the resource groups that have a deny assignment rule.
+It basically iterates over all the resource groups of the subscription and deletes those that satisfy some conditions, skipping the resource groups that have a deny assignment rule.

 ## Azure Automation
 We use the Azure Automation service which includes a range of tools to integrate different aspects of automation of tasks in Azure.